jsr6720/jsr6720.github.io/_posts/2018-09-18-american-hunter.md

 ## My Review 1/5

 Didn't finish.
-Book was a collection of anecdotes about his personal life, uninteresting, and previous hunter's lives which barely scratched the surface of their rich history.<br/><br/>Moral: people who spend time outdoors are more 'rugged' than those who spend time indoors.
+Book was a collection of anecdotes about his personal life, uninteresting, and previous hunter's lives which barely scratched the surface of their rich history.

+Moral: people who spend time outdoors are more 'rugged' than those who spend time indoors.

 ### Date Read